jianghaolu/low-level-java-proto/textanalytics/low-level-dynamic/azure-ai-textanalytics/README.md

 `DynamicRequest` and `DynamicResponse` are designed for interacting with the REST APIs.
 All the APIs in `TextAnalyticClient` return a `DynamicRequest` where you can call `send()` or `sendAsync()` to get a `DynamicResponse`.

 You can set path parameters, query parameters, headers, and the request body on a `DynamicRequest` object.
-You can serialize the request body into a String with your preferred serializer and call `.setBody(String)` or use the built-in JSON serializer by calling `.setBody(Object)`.
+You can serialize the request body into a String with your preferred serializer and call `.setBody(String)` or use a JSON serializer by calling `.setBody(Object)`.
 You can also get the current state of a `DynamicRequest` by calling `printHelp()` on it.

 Once you have a `DynamicResponse` you can get the response status code, headers, and the response body.
 The response body is returned as a `BinaryData` where you can get the String value and deserialize with your preferred serializer.